folio-org/mod-reservoir/README.md

   -jar server/target/mod-reservoir-server-fat.jar
 ```

+## Server metrics

+Reservoir can produce Prometheus and JMX metrics.
+Prometheus metrics are exposed on the path `/metrics` and port `PORT` if the `-Dmetrics.prometheus.port=PORT` option is specified.
+JMX metrics are exposed for domain `reservoir` if `-Dmetrics.jmx=true` option is specified.

 ## Running with Docker

 If you feel adventurous and want to run Reservoir in a docker container, build the container first: